jjcapellan/phaser3-bitmapfont-factory/README.md

 # Phaser3 Bitmapfont Factory
-This Phaser3 class creates bitmapfonts at runtime, using available browser fonts.
+This Phaser3 class creates bitmapfonts at runtime, using default or already loaded browser fonts.
 This class resolves two problems:
 1) You need to replace Phaser text with bitmapfonts to gain performance.
 2) You don't want to save the same bitmapfont in several sizes for each screen resolution.